 And at the forefront of this defense was the Dome Patrol.

 By 1987, Rickey Jackson was joined by former USFL players Sam Mills and Vaughn Johnson, and Pat Swilling (a third draft pick in 1987) to form the Dome Patrol.
 These four linebackers would make NFL history by all four being named to the Pro Bowl in 1992.

 The original member of the Dome Patrol and arguably, the most prolific Saint of his time frame.
 The 6-time Pro-Bowler was acquired via the Chuck Muncie trade of 1980, Jackson was a second round pick.
-He played 13 seasons as a Saint and still holds the team career record of 123 sacks.
+He played 13 seasons as a Saint and still holds the team career record of 115 sacks.
 He started 195 games in a Saint uniform.
 In his entire career, he missed only 2 games due to injury.
 And those were due to an auto accident he suffered in 1989.
-He played the greater part of that season with a wired jaw- and still recorded 7 1/2 sacks.
+He played the greater part of that season with a wired jaw – and still recorded 7 1/2 sacks.